Onboard your connected account

 - Retrieving the account and checking the requirements hash for outstanding requirements.

-Stripe redirects your user to the refresh_url in these cases:
+Stripe redirects the account user to the refresh_url in the following cases:

 - The link expired (a few minutes elapsed after the link was created).